Wilfred/flycheck-title/README.md

 ## How do I install it?

-Add `flycheck-title.el` to your `load-path`, then add the following to your Emacs configuration:
+Install from MELPA, then add the following to your Emacs configuration:

 ``` emacs-lisp
 (with-eval-after-load 'flycheck
   (flycheck-title-mode))
 ```

-MELPA coming soon.